eReefs/ereefs.github.io/docs/about.md

 # Overview

-Welcome to the eReefs Project – an innovative initiative aimed at understanding, monitoring, modelling and safeguarding one of the world's most iconic natural wonders.
+Welcome to the eReefs Platform – an innovative initiative aimed at understanding, monitoring, modelling and safeguarding one of the world's most iconic natural wonders.

 ## The challenge:  growing pressures on the reefs